Gynecomastia in Cape Girardeau, MO

 Many medical conditions can also cause gynecomastia.
 A few of the most common are hyperthyroidism, hypogonadism, malnutrition, kidney and liver failure, tumors, and aging.

-How can Heartland Plastic and Hand Surgery treat my Gynecomastia?
+How can Heartland Plastic & Hand Surgery treat my Gynecomastia?

 We provide male breast reduction procedures, including mastectomies, liposuction, and a combination of the two.
 Mastectomies involve removing the breast gland tissue, while liposuction removes the breast fat.